oracle-livelabs/adb/shared/adb-autonomous-data-guard/adb-autonomous-data-guard.md

     ![Select the Autonomous Data Guard button and click Submit](./images/select-autonomous-data-guard-and-update.png)

-4. The Autonomous Database Lifecycle State changes to **Updating**.
+4. The Autonomous AI Database Lifecycle State changes to **Updating**.
 Depending on the size of your primary database this may take several minutes.

     >**Note**: While you provision a new standby database, the primary database is available for read/write operations.
 Enabling Autonomous Data Guard is non-blocking; there is no downtime on the primary database.